paola-yumi-m/marvel-films/README.md

 # Marvel Movies Project

-This a React project that lists all Marvel movies until present, getting the data from the [Marvel API](https://mcuapi.herokuapp.com/api/v1/movies).
+This is a React project that lists all Marvel movies until present, getting the data from the [Marvel API](https://mcuapi.herokuapp.com/api/v1/movies).

 # Features:
 This project implements the following features: